Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 But let’s talk about the grace of God and His loving limits, which act as our blueprint for marriage.

 When I think about my relationship with God, which speaks to my earthly marriage, I see a loving limit.
-“Here is what failure (sin) looks like, Grace says.
-Here’s what I’ve done to rescue you from sin (death of Jesus on the cross).
-This is how you move from failure to victory (repentance)”
+“Here is what sin looks like, Grace says.
+Here’s what I’ve done to rescue you from the consequences of sin (Jesus).
+This is how you move from failure to victory (repentance.)”

 I don’t consider the line-in-the-sand unfair or disrespectful.
-I see it as a channel through which I take personal responsibility for my failure and which leads to this amazing relationship with God.
+I see it as a channel through which I take individual responsibility for what is being offered, which leads to this amazing relationship with God.

-In the same way, the purpose of marriage boundaries is not to lock each other out but to create a safe environment where spouses can take personal responsibility for negative behavior so love can thrive.
+In the same way, the purpose of marriage boundaries is not to lock each other out but to create a safe environment where spouses can take personal responsibility for behavior.
+When we don’t create these “safe places”, then problems ensure in marriage.

 Galatians 6 1-3 outlines how brothers and sisters in the Lord ought to help each other grow (and a husband and wife are first brother and sister in the Lord)